IDNI/TML/README.md

 # TML Tutorial (Unfinished Draft)

-We introduct TML (Tau Meta-Language).
+We introduce TML (Tau Meta-Language).
 The language is quite similar flavors of Datalog with negation.
 It is intended to define other languages (hence Meta- Langauage) in a logical fashion.
 Our explanation comes in a top-down manner:
 Globally speaking, a TML program is a loop.
-We first describe the higher level behavior of the language and then turn to describe what happens in every loop, and then the actual input and output of TML programs.
+We first describe the higher level behavior of the loop and then turn to describe what happens in every iteration together with actual input and output of TML programs.
+This tutorial attempts to assume no math background and attempts to be self-contained.

 ## Recursion

-Specifically, maybe the most major aspect in TML is recursion.
-In general, recursion is made of an iteration together with a stopping condition, however on TML we don't have an arbitrary stopping condition as in usual programming languages.
+Maybe the most major aspect in TML is recursion.
+In general, recursion is made of an iteration with a stopping condition, however on TML we don't have an arbitrary stopping condition as usual in programming languages.
 A TML program defines what happens within a single iteration, while evaluator then iterates the program until one of the two happens:

 1. Two consequetive iterations returned the same result, means that the state of the computation hasn't changed.
 This is called a Fixed-Point, and indeed TML is